 9. Frozen Yogurt

 I decided to include this delectable treat as it has had a major boom in the American market as a tasty dessert option in the past few years.
 Frozen yogurt shops have become very popular, and are in a “self-serve” style where amounts served are weighed and a plethora of toppings are available to mix and match.
 But, there have also been more brands that are including frozen yogurt in their product line, so check out the freezer section during your next grocery run!

 10. Non-dairy Yogurt

 If you have a dairy allergy or intolerance, you may think that yogurt is out of the question, but not to fear!
-There is a yogurt for everyone even those who are dairy-free.
-The dairy alterantive yogurts have become increasinly popular, and are made from different bases, including soy, coconut, rice, and almond milk.
-Popular brands include So Delicious, Silk, Kite Hill and Almond Dream.
+There is yogurt for everyone even those who are dairy-free.
+The dairy alternative yogurts have become increasingly popular, and are made from different bases, including soy, coconut, rice, and almond milk.
+Popular brands include So Delicious, Silk, Kite Hill, and Almond Dream.
 Be sure to check the label because some do contain trace amounts of milk.

 Our Favorite Breakfast Yogurt Recipes using different types of yogurt:

-Our Favorite Appetizer Recipes Using Different Types of Yogurt
+Our Favorite Entrees and Appetizers Using Different Types of Yogurt:

-Our Favorite Dessert Yogurt Recipes Using Different Types of Yogurt
+Our Favorite Dessert Recipes Using Different Types of Yogurt:

-Whats your favorite type of yogurt or yogurt recipe?
+What’s your favorite type of yogurt or yogurt recipe?
+Let us know!